owlcms/blue-owl-biy/README.md

 * White and red LEDs to confirm decision entry.
 * LED, buzzer, and vibration to signal when a decision is required.
 * LED, buzzer, and vibration to signal when summoned to the jury table.

-* Triggering two relays, one to control a lamp, the other to control an external buzzer.
+#### Down Signal

+The down signal box may be used in compliance with the IWF Referee System as documented in TCRR 3.3.6.5.
+The down signal box supports:

+* Visible signal via a relay.
+* Audible signal via a relay.

 #### Single Referee Mode

-For competitions run with only one referee, a script configures all three referees to the same buttons.
-So the same decision is sent unanimously 3 times.
+For competitions run with only one referee, simply configure all three referees with the same buttons.
+This will cause the single referee control box to send a decision for all three referees

 ### Timekeeper